rivermont/spidy/README.md

   - XMLSyntaxError, ParserError

 ## Frequent Timestamp Logging
-Spidy logs almost every action it takes to both the command console and the logFile.
+Spidy logs almost every action it takes to both the console and one of two log files.

 ## Portability
-Move spidy's folder and it's contents somewhere else and it will run right where it left off.
+Move spidy's folder and its contents somewhere else and it will run right where it left off.

 ## User-Friendly Logs
-Both the console and logFile messages are simple and easy to interpret, but packed with information.
+Both the console and log file messages are simple and easy to interpret, but packed with information.

 ## Webpage saving
 Spidy downloads each page that it runs into, regardless of file type.<br>